Scottish pub industry delivers brutal Budget verdict

 He added that the 2p cut in national insurance contributions would “hopefully encourage people to enjoy an extra trip to their local”, but expressed dissatisfaction that there was not cut in VAT for the sector.

-The Scotch Whisky Association also welcomed the extension of the freeze in alcohol duty, but it warned that whisky continues the disadvantaged by the alcohol taxation system.
+The Scotch Whisky Association also welcomed the extension of the freeze in alcohol duty.
+But it warned that whisky continues to be disadvantaged by the alcohol taxation system.

 Mark Kent, chief executive of the SWA, said: “With cost pressures hurting our bars and pubs, not to mention hard-pressed consumers, the Treasury has provided some much-needed certainty and stability for the year ahead.